NullRefExcep/yii2-useful/README.md

 - #### Mappable

-    Allows to get map from AR records.
+    Allows to get map from ActiveRecord.

+- #### MappableQuery

+    Same as Mappable trait but for ActiveQuery.

 ### Filters
 - #### RedirectFilter
-    Redirect after action by url param
+    Redirect after action by url param.

 ### Helpers
 - #### Memoize

-    Class for calling memoized function or method
+    Class for calling memoized function or method.